iGentAI/ferrous/docs/LUA_IMPLEMENTATION_STATUS.md

 This document tracks the implementation status of the Lua VM for Ferrous Redis.
 It is based on the architectural specifications in the `LUA_ARCHITECTURE.md`, `LUA_TRANSACTION_PATTERNS.md`, and other design documents.

-**Current Overall Status**: Core implementation is now complete.
-All required opcodes have been implemented, the closure system is operational with proper upvalue management, and all architectural patterns are being followed.
-The VM is ready to serve as a foundation for compiler implementation, standard library, and Redis API integration.
+**Current Overall Status**: Core implementation is nearly complete with recently fixed compiler and bytecode generation components.
+The VM is now capable of executing basic Lua code including arithmetic operations, function definitions, and function calls.
+All core architectural patterns are being followed correctly.
+The implementation is ready for standard library integration and Redis API development.

 ## Core Components Status